 Yeah, we love rock hard candy that tastes like lemon floor cleaner.

 15. Milk Duds

 Hours after leaving the theater, we're still tonguing the chocolate and caramel off our molars thanks to Hershey's Milk Duds.

 Cute and colorful, these gumdrops look delicious.
 Too bad they're chalky, plastic tasting, and (much like Milk Duds) impossible to get out of your teeth.

 Fruity and tangy, Skittles are fine on their own--but they pair weird with popcorn.

 11. Swedish Fish

-Experts have long deliberated over the true flavor of Swedish fish, suggesting everything from cherry to fruit punch to lingonberry.
+Experts have long deliberated over the true flavor of this chewy candy, suggesting everything from cherry to fruit punch to lingonberry.